 4. Empowerment of Staff

 Educating and empowering front-line staff is a key component of a financial institution’s overall digital engagement strategy.
-Employees who are well versed in digital services, and who use these services themselves, are more likely to promote the benefits to customers.
+Employees who are well versed in digital services, and who use these services themselves, are more likely to promote the benefits.

-Additionally, contact center staff have as much interaction, if not more, with customers as branch staff.
+Additionally, contact center staff have as much interaction, if not more, with the public as branch staff.
 Contact center staff who are well versed in electronic payments services and how they can benefit users can not only address customer issues and questions, they can become active advocates for these services.

-We have seen an increase of 5 payments for customers who were introduced to the benefits of bill payment and sent emails to reinforce what was discussed.
+We have seen an increase of five payments for those who were introduced to the benefits of bill payment and sent emails to reinforce what was discussed.
 Whether in the branch or the contact center, an educated staff can help drive increased product usage.